Summary

 How to add an authorized user on the Chase Sapphire Reserve

-All you have to do to add an authorized user to your Chase card is log into your online account management page with Chase.
+All you have to do to add an authorized user to your Chase card is log in to your online account management page with Chase.
 From there, you can click on “things you can do” and select “add an authorized user.”

 At this point, you’ll be presented with a form to fill out with information on your authorized user.
-In addition to their name, you’ll need to include their birth date and their address.
+In addition to their name, you’ll need to include their birth date and address.

 Should you add an authorized user to your Chase Sapphire Reserve card?